mibes404/zeep/README.md

 Check the examples and the Cargo.toml for a complete list of dependencies.

+## Installation

+1. Clone this repository
+2. Build: `cargo build --release`
+3. Copy the binary to a directory on your path, for example: `cp ./target/release/zeep /usr/local/bin`

+## Usage

 ```shell script
 USAGE:
     zeep [OPTIONS] --input <from_file> --path <path>